JANECEA/FileSurfer/docs/UserGuide/UserGuide.md

 ![FileSurfer Interface](./images/layout.png)
 1. **First toolbar**:
      - **Back** and **Forward**: Navigate through your browsing history.
     - **Refresh**: Reload the current directory's contents.
     - **Powershell**: Open the current directory in powershell.
     - **Path Bar**: displays the path to the current directory.
 Is editable.
     - **Search Bar** (Top-Right): Allows you to quickly find files and directories within the current directory or the entire system.

 2. **Second toolbar**:
     - **New file** and **New directory**: create a new file or directory in the current directory.
     - **Cut**, **Copy**, and **Paste**: Interacts with the system's clipboard and the current selection.
     - **Rename**: Shows a bar at the bottom prompting you to input a new name.
        - Pressing `Enter` performs the rename, `Esc` cancels it.
        - Can rename multiple files or directories at once.
     - **Delete**: Moves selected items to the system's trash.
 For permanent deletion press `Shift+Delete`.
     - **Sort**: Allows you to choose from four sorting modes.
 Clicking the same mode again will reverse the order.
     - **Ellipsis (...)**:
        - **Undo** and **Redo**: If undoing or redoing a file operation fails, the operation is removed from the undo/redo history.
        - **Select all**, **Select none**, and **Invert selection**: to manipulate the current selection.
        - **Settings**: opens `settings.json`, located in: `C:\Users\USERNAME\AppData\Roaming\FileSurfer\`.

 3. **Sidebar**:
     - Displays items added to quick access, special folders and logical drives.
     - Allows you to quickly switch between different paths.
     - **Quick Access**
        - Add items to quick access using the right click context menu in the main window.
        - Change order or remove items using the right click context menu in the quick access.

 4. **Main Window**:
     - Displays the contents of the selected drive or folder.
     - Files and folders are listed with details such as Name, Date Modified, Type, and Size.

 5. **Status Bar**:
     - Displays information about the current directory and selection, such as the number of items and their collective file size.
     - Also allows the user to switch view modes.
 (Bottom-Right)

+6. **Context Menu**:
+    - **Open**:
+        - *File:* opens the file in the application preferred by the OS.
+        - *Directory:* navigates to the directory inside FileSurfer.
+    - **Open as**:
+        - *File:* allows the user to pick which application the file will open in using the native Windows dialog.
+    - **Open in NotePad**:
+        - *File:* Opens the file in the application specified by the user in settings.
+    - **Add to quick access**:
+        - Adds the file or directory to the Quick Access panel.
+    - **Add to archive**:
+        - Compresses the files and directories into a zip file.
+    - **Extract archive**:
+        - *Archive:* Extracts the selected archive into a folder with the same name.
+    - **Copy path**:
+        - Copies the full path to that file or directory to the system clipboard.
+    - **Cut**:
+        - Adds the selected files and directories to the system clipboard and marks the operation as 'Cut' for the next *Paste* action.
+    - **Copy**:
+        - Adds the selected files and directories to the system clipboard and marks the operation as 'Copy' for the next *Paste* action.
+    - **Create shortcut**:
+        - Creates a Windows `.lnk` link to the selected file or directory.
+    - **Delete**:
+        - Moves selected files and directories to the Windows trash.
+    - **Delete permanently**:
+        - Permanently deletes the selected files and directories.
+    - **Flatten folder**:
+        - *Directory:* Activates 'Flatten folder' on the selected directory.
+    - **Rename**:
+        - Shows the 'New name' prompt for the selected files and directories.
+    - **Properties**:
+        - Shows the native windows file properties for the selected drive, file or directory.